jsa214/MajorLoo/README.md

 Simply run this code on Android Studio.
 You will have to have an actual Android device or AVD.

 ## TODO
 * Add more washroom data.
+This app currently only has City of Vancouver's data.
 * Clean up code.

 ## Contributors